 Cancer is still the largest killer of children from disease in Australia – over 600 children are diagnosed with cancer every year and sadly, three children die from cancer every week.

-Since the inaugural event in 2013, the GCC has grown to become one of the biggest cycling events in Australia, enjoyed by more than 79,000 amateur and professionals, from every state and territory who have raised more than $27 million.
+Since Great Cycle Challenge started in 2013, the fundraiser has become one of the biggest cycling events in Australia, enjoyed by more than 80,000 amateur and professionals, from every state and territory who have raised more than $30 million.

 Team Captain Ms Tanja and her changing team made up of students, parents and staff have raised over $40,000 in funds, supporting lifesaving research into the prevention, diagnosis, treatment and cure of childhood cancer.